 - EPA, GHG Reporting Program Inventory of Greenhouse Gases, September 2014: http://www.epa.gov/ghgreporting

 Hydraulic fracturing and horizontal drilling are safely unlocking vast U.S. reserves of oil and natural gas found in shale and other tight-rock formations.
 Developing energy from shale is an advanced process that uses the latest drilling technologies and equipment.
 As for what fracking means to the United States – the answers are security, economic growth and jobs, jobs, jobs.

-The U.S. Energy Information Administration (EIA) details how surging domestic oil production is narrowing net petroleum imports – from 60 percent of what the United States used in 2004 to 38 percent in 2013-.
+The U.S. Energy Information Administration (EIA) details how surging domestic oil production is narrowing net petroleum imports – from 60 percent of what the United States used in 2004 to 38 percent in 2013.
+According to IHS, this shift contributed $284 billion to U.S. GDP in 2012 with 2.1 million jobs created, and added approximately $1,200 to the income of every U.S. household.
 This change is driven by production from unconventional reserves using fracking and horizontal drilling.

 “America has abundant natural resources and recent innovations combined with horizontal drilling in shale formations has unlocked vast new supplies of natural gas, allowing the nation to get to the energy it needs today, and transforming our energy future.” —Daniel Yergin, IHS vice chairman

 The U.S. Energy Information Agency (EIA) reports that over 750 trillion cubic feet of technically recoverable shale gas and 24 billion barrels of technically recoverable shale oil resources currently exist in discovered shale plays.
 Responsibly developing these resources creates jobs and fuels our economy.
 And the key to unlocking these resources is through the process of hydraulic fracturing, also known as fracking.